 So what’s next for Julia Schmidt?
 Where do you want to be in five years time?

-In five years’ time, I want to have published my first book, have written numerous articles for Executive Secretary Magazine and have empowered many administrative professionals around the world.
+In five years’ time, I want to have published my first book, have written numerous articles for Executive Support Magazine and have empowered many administrative professionals around the world.